jamro/sigma18/README.md

 More details at [Gynvael's Winter GameDev Challenge 2018/19](https://gynvael.coldwind.pl/?lang=en&id=697)

 # The Plot
 It's the year 2080.
 You are a space marine's tech who specializes in security and hacking.
-The squad that you are supporting is leading by commander Kate Decker.
+The squad that you are supporting is leading by commander Alex Decker.
 They are on their way back home from a reconnaissance mission in The Teta Colony.
 Unfortunately, the spaceship was damaged and they were forced to have an emergency landing at International Space Station Sigma-18.
 The ship was wrecked during the landing so you must help the squad to find another way out.

 # How to Play